What is Makespace?

-Can my company buy several membership cards and share them?
-Or can I share a membership card with a friend?
+Can my company buy several memberships and share them?
+Or can I share a membership with a friend?

 Can I bring children in to Makespace?

-As a member you are permitted to bring guests into Makespace, and this includes children, however they are entirely your responsibility when in Makespace and may not be in the space alone.
-Please note you can only escort one child per Member.
+Yes – as a member you are permitted to bring guests into Makespace, and this includes children.
+Guests (of any age!) are entirely your responsibility when in Makespace and may not be in the space alone.
+Please note you can only escort two children per Member.

 Can I work in Makespace every day?